Croatia World Cup 2022 results, squad list, fixtures and latest odds

 What are Croatia's fixtures?

 Croatia faced Japan in the last 16 of the World Cup in Qatar and beat them 3-1 penalties.
-They will face either Brazilin the quarter finals on December 9 at 3pm.
-(UK time)
+They knocked Brazil out in the quarter-finals on December 9, again on penalties (4-2), to set up a semi-final with Argentina.

 Group F